trioderegion/dnd5e-helpers/README.md

 - Automatically checks actors with the Regeneration or Self-Repair features
 - Searches the these features for the phrase "X hit points", where X can be a static value or a dice formula
 - At the start of their turn, prompts the GM for a roll for the regen and auto applies the healing

+## Regen Blocking
+- Feature to prevent the auto regen popup
+- Matches and active effect of the specified name (case specific)

 ### Undead Fortitude
 - Automatically checks actors with the Undead Fortitude feature